Ghibli Park | COLUMN | AMAZING AICHI Japan

 Elevator Tower

-After going down the Elevator Tower and taking a short walk, you will see the World Emporium, which is based on the antique store which the main character happened to come by after she was led there by the cat in Whisper of the Heart.
+You will see the World Emporium, which is based on the antique store the main character happened to come by after she was led there by the cat in Whisper of the Heart.

 World Emporium